Nylfmedli14/etsyDataApi/README.md

 The app was designed to work on mobile as well as tablet and desktop from the outset.

+The splash has a nice particle.js configuration for users to distract themselves before searching.
+Click to conjure up more particles.

 ## Live Site
 You can access Price Hound at https://nylfmedli14.github.io/price-hound/

 ## Technical
 * The front-end is built using HTML5, CSS3 and JavaScript using the Etsy Data Api (https://www.etsy.com/developers/documentation/getting_started/api_basics).
 * The app is responsive, adapting for mobile, table and desktop viewports.